milkyware/milkyware.github.io/_drafts/migrating-aspnet-core-to-opentelemetry.md

     })
 ```

-There is a few ways to configure enabling including scopes, I've opted for the approach above of using the `.WithLogging()` extension on the `OpenTelemetryBuilder` to keep the configuration all under the `IServiceCollection` extension.
+There are a few ways to configure enabling including scopes, I've opted for the approach above of using the `.WithLogging()` extension on the `OpenTelemetryBuilder` to keep the configuration all under the `IServiceCollection` extension.
 Below, we can now see **more customDimensions data included**.

 ![image4](/images/migrating-aspnet-core-to-opentelemetry/image4.png)